SimonStenelid/SimonStenelid/README.md

 - 🧠 Advanced **multi-agent architectures** and their real-world applications
 - 🔄 **Autonomous workflow systems** that can self-optimize and adapt
-- 📡 Building **production-grade AI agents** with robust error handling and monitoring
+- 📡 Building **too many AI agents** - trying to automate my life completely.. so I can relax
 - 🚀 Scaling Python automation across distributed systems
 - 🎓 Latest research in agentic AI frameworks and emergent capabilities